callahantiff/SemRepRDF/README.md

    <td> 2017AB</td>
    <td> CC BY-NC 4.0</td>
    <td> DrugBank is offered to the public as a freely available resource.
 Use and re-distribution of the data, in whole or in part, for commercial purposes (including internal use) requires a license. <a href="https://www.drugbank.ca/about"> Additional Information</a></td>
-   <td> Internally using concept identifiers to map to ChEBI identifiers</td>
  </tr>

  <tr>